arutneva1/IB_Simple/README.md

 pip install -r requirements.txt python -m src.rebalance --config config/settings.ini
 ```
 FYI: The `-m` option tells Python to treat the following argument (src.rebalance) as a module name rather than a file path.

+If you prefer script-style invocation (`python src/rebalance.py`), ensure `PYTHONPATH=.` so Python can locate the package.

 Consecutive use
 ```bash